Veritius/bevy_stardust/quic/README.md

 - Reliability and ordering for Stardust messages
 - Simple, easy to use API that abstracts the hard stuff
 - Secure-by-default authentication and encryption with TLS
+- Use QUIC streams as well as the Stardust API
 - Supports clients, servers, and listen servers

 ## Usage